Centurius: Fictional character biography

 Much later, Centurius is found to not be dead after all and is a prisoner at the Raft, a prison for super powered criminals.
 He is able to escape the prison with numerous other inmates.
 Centurius, along with many of the other escaped inmates, eventually becomes a member of The Hood's crime syndicate.
 During an attack on the New Avengers headquarters by the crime syndicate, Centurius is incapacitated by the sorcerer Doctor Strange and taken into custody by S.H.I.E.L.D.

-During the Secret Invasion storyline, he is among the many supervillains who rejoined the Hood's crime syndicate and attacked an invading Skrull force.
+During the Secret Invasion storyline, Centurius is among the many supervillains who rejoined the Hood's crime syndicate and attacked an invading Skrull force.
 He joins with the Hood's gang in an attack on the New Avengers, who were expecting the Dark Avengers instead.
 He is later seen conferring with the Hood regarding the zombie virus.
 Centurius advises the Hood not to pursue the virus, but the Hood is compelled by Dormammu to procure the virus anyway.

 Centurius was later selected by Luke Cage to be a part of the "beta team" of the Thunderbolts, alongside Boomerang, Shocker, Gunna, and Mister Hyde.

 During the "Search for Tony Stark" arc, Centurius rejoined Hood's gang and assisted in the attack on Castle Doom.